Ntikkakkakkoru Premandaarnnu movie review: This Bhavana starrer is a light-hearted tale that assures it’s never too late to follow your heart

 Director Adhil Maimoonath Asharaf keeps his first movie lighthearted throughout by avoiding loud moments or forcibly inserted impediments.
 The movie never goes too far or tries to be something it is not.
 He tells a simple love tale in a wonderful way by concentrating on the little things in life.
 Even if other characters only have a small part to play in the movie, all the performers did their jobs well.
 The way cinematographer Arun Rushdie has captured the interactions between Jimmy and Nithya also deserves praise.

 However, it needs to be mentioned that the film lacks striking scenes.
 Though the maker, through dialogues and narrations, does convey what’s required, it’s doubtful that viewers would have been able to enjoy the film thoroughly if it weren’t for the actors’ amazing performances.
 It’s disappointing that there are no standout songs, which one would expect from a romance movie, and that the background music is a teensy bit annoying.
-Although the movie begins as a story told by Mariyam, it gradually gives up the narrative structure and begins to follow the characters on its own, only sometimes returning to the narrator.
-This, along with switching narrators and the storytellers breaking the fourth wall for no evident reason, also affects the watching experience.
+Although the movie begins as a story told by Mariyam, it gradually abandons the narrator and begins to follow the characters on its own, only sometimes returning to the storyteller.
+This, along with switching narrators and making them break the fourth wall for no evident reason, also affects the watching experience.

 Despite all of these flaws, Adhil Maimoonath Asharaf creates a tidy feel-good movie that isn’t overly drawn out.